tatecarson/ATMI-Presentation-Marp/index.md

 <!--
 - Programs should teach core principles, not specific tools
   - This is because technology changes rapidly in game audio field
   - Curriculum should focus on adaptability and autonomous learning
-- Game industry is driven by technological innovation
-  - Software and tech can become outdated quickly
-  - Students need early understanding of different areas

  -->